KB ID 0001115

-"Have you got one of those programs that gets the Windows key?", my college asked me the other week.
-I said "Just download Magic Jelly Bean", "Yeah I've tried that and is showing the code as all B's".
+“Have you got one of those programs that gets the Windows key?”, My colleague asked me the other week.
+I said “Just download a key finder application?”, “Yeah I’ve tried that and is showing the code as all B’s”.

 I sent him some more links and got back to what I was doing.
 He was having no joy with any other software, so I wandered over to have a look.

-You will see the same information if you run the Microsoft Genuine Advantage Diagnostic Tool;
+You will see the similar information if you run the Microsoft Genuine Advantage Diagnostic Tool;

-There is another curve ball as well, if you trawl the forums you will find scripts that will decode the registry keys that usually hold the windows key, like this;
+There is another curve ball, that might set you off in the WRONG DIRECTION as well, if you trawl the forums you will find scripts that will ‘tell you’ they decode the registry keys that usually hold the windows key, like this;

 You will see posts that say, “no don’t use that registry key ‘DigitalProductID’ change it to ‘DigitalProductID4’ and it will work”.
 Well it does work!
 But sadly the key you get will not.

-Download the scripts to retrieve your Windows Key 'GetProductKey'
+Download the scripts to see for yourself ‘GetProductKey‘

 Related Articles, References, Credits, or External Links